syncfusion-content/wpf-docs/wpf/Maps/ShapeType.md

 ### Customization of points

-The size, shape, and position of the map points can be customized using the [`MapPointIconSize`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Maps.ShapeFileLayer.html#Syncfusion_UI_Xaml_Maps_ShapeFileLayer_MapPointIconSize) , [`MapPointIcon`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Maps.ShapeFileLayer.html#Syncfusion_UI_Xaml_Maps_ShapeFileLayer_MapPointIcon) , [`MapPointHorizontalAlignment`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Maps.ShapeFileLayer.html#Syncfusion_UI_Xaml_Maps_ShapeFileLayer_MapPointHorizontalAlignment) and [`MapPointVerticalAlignment`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Maps.ShapeFileLayer.html#Syncfusion_UI_Xaml_Maps_ShapeFileLayer_MapPointVerticalAlignment) properties of shape file layer.
+The size, shape, and position of the map points can be customized using the [`MapPointIconSize`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Maps.ShapeFileLayer.html#Syncfusion_UI_Xaml_Maps_ShapeFileLayer_MapPointIconSize), [`MapPointIcon`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Maps.ShapeFileLayer.html#Syncfusion_UI_Xaml_Maps_ShapeFileLayer_MapPointIcon), [`MapPointHorizontalAlignment`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Maps.ShapeFileLayer.html#Syncfusion_UI_Xaml_Maps_ShapeFileLayer_MapPointHorizontalAlignment), and [`MapPointVerticalAlignment`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Maps.ShapeFileLayer.html#Syncfusion_UI_Xaml_Maps_ShapeFileLayer_MapPointVerticalAlignment) properties of the shape file layer.

 ## Add shapes using map elements collection

-We can provide input as the Geo points collection in sample to draw a multiple shapes in single layer.
-We can add more number of shapes using `MapElements` property in layer.
-There are three type of shapes available in map element.
+You can provide input as a Geo points collection in sample to draw multiple shapes in a single layer.
+You can also add more shapes using the `MapElements` property of the layer.
+There are three types of shapes available in map element.

     1.Polyline
     2.Polygon